First map of Australian coastline

 Although his map clearly shows the two coastlines didn’t link, it’s been suggested by some that Janszoon proposed New Guinea and the new shore he’d found were one and the same landmass.

 About seven months after the Duyfken’s voyage, Luis Váez de Torres became the first European to sail through the strait separating Australia and New Guinea.
-It is thought certain that he would have seen Cape York, but mistook it for one of the many strait’s islands.
+It is thought that he certainly would have seen Cape York, but may have mistaken it for one of the strait’s many islands.

 Australia’s forgotten history

 Janszoon’s map of the Duyfken’s historic journey is recognised almost unanimously by historians as the first record of a European ship to visit Australian shores.